The fact that COVID-19 has disrupted so many lives is widely known, but what about the dead that it has disrupted?

 In true haunted house fashion, we ignored this serious situation and went inside to let the story unfold.

 The front room of the house was like any other — broken mirrors hung on every wall to reflect the broken family that once lived in this house.
 Matthew encouraged us all to sit down kindergarten style on the old wooden floor and prepare ourselves for the ghostly interview.

 He began his pleading…

-“Oh spirits of this disheveled and dilapidated home, hear our cries and hear our pleads as we ask you to show yourselves.”
+“Oh spirits of this disheveled and dilapidated home, hear our cries and hear our pleas as we ask you to show yourselves.”

 A hush fell over the entire crew as we patiently waited for a reply.
 Suddenly a gust of wind blew through the house and a chill settled on each one of us.
 I began to see my breath as if it was mid-December in Michigan.

-We witnessed as Matthew and the spirit went over all the legal documents he brought and when we were able asked a few questions of our own.
+We witnessed as Matthew and the spirit went over all the legal documents he brought and when we were able to ask a few questions of our own.
 We asked the spirit “So how do you feel this pandemic has affected the spirit realm?”

 We tend to think of ourselves in these situations, how the pandemic has hurt us.
 But what about those around us that are going through so much more?

 I know before I complain next time, I will think of the spirits around me working overtime without a single cup of coffee.